MylesScholz/A-Life-Capstone-Project/docs/src/cell.md

 - rand (Ref\<RandomNumberGenerator\>): a reference to a random number generator object; used for determining Cell death

 ### Methods
+- void seteq(Cell* otherCell): copies over all aspects of another cell to this one.
+Used during reproduction to match a child cell to its parent
 - void applyScale(const float scale): applies a linear scaling to the Cell; updates the Sprite2D, CollisionShape2D, CellState, and _spriteSize
 - float getScale() const: returns the scale property of the cell (from CellState)